CedricDeVijt/ComputerScienceNotes/Bachelor 3/Software engineering/Exam/10 Software Metrics - exam questions.md

 ### Discuss the main advantages and disadvantages of Function Points.

+- **Advantages**:
+  - Independent of implementation language
-- **Advantages**: Measures functionality, language-independent, usable after design.
+  - Measures functionality customers value
+  - Can be measured after design but before implementation
+  - Good for data-processing applications
+  - FP is better than LOC for measuring productivity

+- **Disadvantages**:
-- **Disadvantages**: Requires expert judgment, not automatic, counterintuitive.
+  - Requires subjective expert judgment
+  - Cannot be calculated automatically
+  - Dependent on specification method; less suited to non–data-processing domains
+  - Meaningless without context (e.g., what does 2000 FP mean?)
+  - FP is not good for estimating effort as it comes too late in the lifecycle.

 ### What does it mean for a coupling metric not to satisfy the representation condition?